Rachata-Phetcharat/Rachata-Phetcharat/README.md

 ## 👨‍💻 About Me

-I'm a **Electronics Computer Technology student** at King Mongkut's University of Technology North Bangkok with a passion for building scalable solutions and solving complex problems.
-Currently in my final year, I combine strong technical skills with hands-on experience in IT support and software development.
+I'm a **final-year Electronics Computer Technology student** at King Mongkut's University of Technology North Bangkok (KMUTNB).
+My main focus and passion lie in **Software Development**, where I enjoy the process of turning complex ideas into scalable and efficient solutions.

+I love exploring modern frameworks, improving my coding practices, and solving challenging problems.
+I'm always looking for opportunities to learn new technologies and build software that provides a great user experience.

+* 🎓 Final year student at KMUTNB
+* 💡 Focused on Software Development & Modern Web Technologies
+* 🚀 Passionate about clean code and scalable architecture

 ---